jayliew/us-ascii-flag/README.md

-HALP me vibe code a US ASCII flag!
+HALP vibe code a US ASCII flag!

 How hard could it be ... right? 😅